Apollo

 Lake St Clair - Lake St Clair camping

-About a 2.5 hr drive northwest from Hobart or southwest from Launceston and Devonport.
-Suitable for small to medium-sized campervans, not large motorhomes.
-There are unpowered and powered sites starting from $40 and can be booked through
+About a 2.5-hour drive northwest from Hobart or southwest from Launceston and Devonport.
+Suitable for small to medium-sized campervans, not larger motorhomes.
+There are non-electric and electric hookup sites starting from $40.

 South Bruny National Park - South Bruny camping